Skip to main content

 When gas prices soar, it might be tempting to drive all over town, searching for the lowest price.
 However, all of that driving for a marginal price difference wastes the gas you already bought.

-Instead of doing the legwork yourself, fire up a free gas app to zero in on the lowest price in your area.
+Instead of doing the legwork yourself, fire up a gas app to zero in on the lowest price in your area.
 Drivers can use handy gas apps like Gas Guru and GasBuddy to find the cheapest gas prices in town.

 Buying Cheap Consumer Goods